 In Year 1, all children undergo ‘Phonics Screening’ to check that their phonics knowledge and skill is at or above a nationally expected standard.
 The outcomes of this screening are communicated with parents of children in Year 1.

 In Year 6, children will be tested in Reading, Mathematics and Spelling Grammar and Punctuation (SPAG).
-Writing is teacher assessed and teachers will have to submit that children are either working at the Age Related Expectation in Writing, above it, or below it.
-This also applies for Science.
+Writing is teacher assessed and teachers submit whether children are working at the Age Related Expectation in Writing, above it, or below it. .
 End of Year 6 testing takes place for all children nationally in a set week in May.